 Being a relief worker is a great introduction to the organisation.
 We find that many people initially join our relief team to get an insight into the work we do.
 Some find the flexibility of occasional shifts suits their lifestyle, while others will go on to become permanent members of our staff team.

 The team leader quickly noticed that Seth was enthusiastic, motivated and keen to learn and, when a more permanent role came up, he was asked to apply.
-We were pleased to be able to offer Seth a six month contract and will endeavour to extend this if we can as he’s quickly become a valued part of the team.
-In his new role Seth has completed our on line training programme and, like all our staff, receives regular one to one supervision sessions with his line manager.
+We were pleased to be able to offer Seth a six month contract and in his new role he completed our on line training programme and, like all our staff, received regular one to one supervision sessions with his line manager.